-A managed acoustic environment reduces stress and discomfort for infants.
+Associate Professor Anna Axelin, Finland Statements of the standards A managed acoustic environment reduces stress and discomfort for infants.
 Parents are members of the caregiving team and, with individualised support, assume the primary role in the provision of care of their infant, and are active partners in decision-making processes.
 An individual case management plan for each newborn infant is established, in collaboration with parents, to plan and coordinate needed investigations and procedures, ensure the acquisition of needed parental competences prior to discharge and to plan follow-up and continuing care.
 Infant- and family-centred developmental care (IFCDC) competence is ensured by providing formal education and recurrent training for hospital and unit leadership, healthcare professionals, and other staff working or visiting the neonatal unit.
 Parents (and substitutes designated by the parents) have continuous access and are able to remain with the infant throughout the 24 hours.
 Skin-to-skin contact between mother or father and newborn infant is initiated as early as possible and maintained continuously.
 The family receives care in an environment where their socioeconomic, mental health and spiritual needs are supported.
 The hospital sensory environment is adjusted to the infants' sensory expectancies and perceptual competences.
 The fostering of early bonding between parents and their newborn infant is pursued through strategies which promote early contact for the parent-infant dyad.
 Healthcare professionals receive counselling and regular clinical supervision in communicating with and providing emotional support for parents.

-NICU Design

-The Topic Expert Group on NICU design works on standard topics reflecting infrastructural and design issues which optimally support the provision of high-quality and family-integrated and developmentally supportive care.
+Access the standards here The Topic Expert Group on NICU design works on standard topics reflecting infrastructural and design issues which optimally support the provision of high-quality and familyintegrated and developmentally supportive care.

-Prof Sidarto Bambang Oetomo, The Netherlands Delphine Druart, Belgium Katarina Eglin, Germany Prof Uwe Ewald, Sweden Prof Fabrizio Ferrari, Italy Prof Peter Fröst, Sweden Teresa Garzuly-Rieser, Austria

-Dr Erna Hattinger-Jürgenssen, Austria

-Silke Mader, Germany

-Dr Tomasz Makaruk, Poland

-Dr Thilo Mohns, The Netherlands

-Prof Jacques Sizun, France

-Prof Robert White, USA
+Members of the TEG Prof Sidarto Bambang Oetomo, The Netherlands Delphine Druart, Belgium Katarina Eglin, Germany Prof Uwe Ewald, Sweden Prof Fabrizio Ferrari, Italy Prof Peter Fröst, Sweden Teresa Garzuly-Rieser, Austria Dr Erna Hattinger-Jürgenssen, Austria Silke Mader, Germany Dr Tomasz Makaruk, Poland Dr Thilo Mohns, The Netherlands Prof Jacques Sizun, France Prof Robert White, USA Our heartfelt thanks go to our former Chair Dr Boubou Hallberg, Sweden for his valuable contribution.
 "The field of NICU Design is a fast evolving and very important area.
 Originally, NICUs were not built to have the parents present 24/7 and we are still facing huge differences regarding quality and facilities in NICUs across Europe.
 So it is all about to re-build and re-think and to use architecture as some kind of medicine.
 It is not about a nice design but about creating facilities to bring parents and their children together so the NICU becomes a good place for the patients' wellbeing and treatment."
+Chairs of the TEG